-In the Department of Religion, you'll study the religious traditions of the world and explore the nature and function of religion in human experience.
-You will learn many different methods to investigate religious texts, theologies, rituals, beliefs, cultures, histories and more, as you question the ways religion enriches and complicates the lives of people as a major source of people's values, ideals and practices.
+Your study will take you around the world as you explore the nature and function of religion in human experience.
+You will learn many different methods to investigate religious texts, theologies, rituals, beliefs, cultures, histories and more, as you question the ways religion enriches and complicates the lives of people as a major source of their values, ideals, and practices.

 Taking one or more courses in the Religion Department will increase your capacities in the following areas that are highly desired by employers in today's world:

 - and the application of all these skills to new global contexts and lived behaviors.

-You're encouraged to bring your own questions to the building of skills in thinking and reading, speaking and writing, and how to approach and understand cultures radically different from your own.
+You're encouraged to bring your own questions to the building of skills in thinking and reading, speaking and writing, and approaching and understanding cultures radically different from your own.
 Our study helps us learn to listen and understand the differences in and between people.